Paubox blog: HIPAA compliant email made easy

 The Health Insurance Portability and Accountability Act (HIPAA) sets out the rules and regulations surrounding access to and disclosure of protected health information (PHI).
 HIPAA Violations can result in costly fines and lost business.
 In this post we’ll cover everything you need to know to navigate HIPAA violations, all the way from what is a violation to managing violations once they occur.

-At its simplest, a HIPAA violation is when a covered entity does not maintain appropriate safeguards to prevent the intentional or unintentional use or disclosure of PHI, according to the guidelines in the HIPAA Privacy Rule.
+At its simplest, a HIPAA violation is when a covered entity does not maintain appropriate safeguards to prevent the intentional or unintentional use or disclosure of PHI in a way that contradicts the function of HIPAA mentioned above.

 To avoid penalties, your company needs to understand what a violation is, how it can occur, and what to do if you find yourself in contravention of HIPAA’s rules.